A simulation shows reducing population density in large cities decreases disease spread.

 According to common sense, being in less crowded areas during a pandemic is safer.
 But small town mayors want to keep people safe, too, and migration of people from cities to rural towns brings concerns.
 During the COVID-19 pandemic, closing national borders and borders between states and regions has been prevalent.
 But does it really help?

-In a paper published in Chaos, by AIP Publishing, two researchers decided to put this hypothesis to the test and discover if confinement and travels bans are really effective ways to limit the spread of a pandemic disease.
+In a paper published in Chaos, by AIP Publishing, two researchers decided to put this hypothesis to the test and discover if confinement and travel bans are really effective ways to limit the spread of a pandemic disease.
 Specifically, they focused on the movement of people from larger cities to smaller ones and tested the results of this one-way migration.

 “Instead of taking mobility, or the lack of mobility, for granted, we decided to explore how an altered mobility would affect the spreading,” author Massimiliano Zanin said.
 “The real answer lies in the sign of the result.
 People always assume that closing borders is good.
 We found that it is almost always bad.”